Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: : Evaluating LLMs' Interpersonal Social Reasoning

+Our annotation procedure is designed to preserve uncertainty in social relationship inference while filtering obvious annotation noise.
+To this end, we treat \textsc{Unlikely} relationships conservatively through majority agreement, while allowing multiple \textsc{Highly Likely} relationships to remain in the final label set.
+The full annotation interface and instructions are provided in Appendix~\ref{appendix:integrating_social_info}.

-\paragraph{Phase 1: Labeling \textsc{Unlikely} Relationships.} From a predefined list of 50 common relationships from PRIDE~\cite{tigunova-etal-2021-pride} (see Appendix Table~\ref{tab:initial-relationships}), annotators select all relationships that are definitively contradicted by the dialogue's content.
-A relationship is marked as \textsc{Unlikely} only if a majority of annotators agree, ensuring a high-confidence threshold.
+\paragraph{Phase 1: Labeling \ulhigh{\textsc{Unlikely}} Relationships} Annotators are shown a predefined set of 27 relationship types compiled from previous work (Table~\ref{tab:initial-relationships}).
+Annotators select all relationships that are clearly contradicted by the dialogue.
+Because these labels are used as high-confidence negatives, a relationship is assigned to the \textsc{Unlikely} set only if at least two of the three annotators select it.

-\paragraph{Phase 2: Open-ended Labeling for \textsc{Highly Likely} Relationships.} The annotators then provide open-ended text labels for the relationship(s) that they believe are most clearly demonstrated in the dialogue.
-After a normalization step (e.g., merging ``co-worker'' and ``colleague''), the union of the labels forms the \textsc{Highly~Likely} set.
+\paragraph{Phase 2: Open-ended Labeling for \hlhigh{\textsc{Highly~Likely}} Relationships} Annotators provide open-ended text labels for the relationship(s) most strongly supported by the dialogue.
+We use open-ended annotation here because the socially most plausible relationship is often context-dependent and may not be well captured by predefined categories.
+Annotators can provide up to five relationship labels for each dialogue.
+We normalize annotators' responses to a standardized label space (e.g., merging variants such as ``mother-child'' and ``mom-child'' and mapping open-ended labels to corresponding predefined categories when applicable).
+After normalization, we take the union of all annotators' \textsc{Highly~Likely} labels as the final \textsc{Highly~Likely} set for the dialogue.